KxSystems/docs/docs/wp/disaster-recovery/index.md

 ## Control for KX

-_Control for Kx_ is a code- and process-management system that provides robust failover management along with standardized logging, error handling, and process monitoring.
+_Control for KX_ is a code- and process-management system that provides robust failover management along with standardized logging, error handling, and process monitoring.
 These features, coupled with the process templates, provide the framework for quicker and easier